venturedrake/laravel-bs4-form/README.md

 ### Checkbox and radio button inputs

-Checkboxes and radio buttons are a little bit different and generate different markup.
+Checkboxes and radio buttons (TODO) are a little bit different and generate different markup.

 View the method signature for configuration options.